jchu60/docs.archit.us/docs/internal/socketio.md

 shortTitle: Socket.io
 ---

+Archit.us uses the [Socket.io](https://socket.io/) library to support realtime duplex communication with the backend API server for features such as entity requests/updates and high-volume log viewing.

 ## Rationale

 In order to implement major portions of the architus app, there exists a need for a secure communication channel between the server and client that supports **server pushes** and differing levels of permission.